Family Law FAQs

 - Division of property

-Where do I file my family law case in Diego?
+Where do I file my family law case in San Diego?

 In San Diego County, there are basically four different family law courts, which are located in the downtown area, Vista, El Cajon, and Southbay (Chula Vista).
-There is a fifth court called the “Family Support Division” which is located downtown at 220 West Broadway, which handles child support cases and recently began taking the “overload” of cases from the downtown family law division.
+There is a fifth court called the “Family Support Division” which is located downtown at 220 West Broadway, which is where our San Diego child support attorneys have handled child support cases and recently began taking the “overload” of cases from the downtown family law division.
 The location of these family courts are important to you as a divorce or other family law litigant, because where your case is filed may be different than another person in San Diego County.
 The filing location for your divorce or paternity case will be the court that coincides with your zip code.
 The San Diego Superior Court – Family Law Division publishes the location where you file.

 How do I find the best family law or divorce attorney in San Diego?